sinanm89/bluetooth-keyboard-connect/README.md

     sudo /etc/keyboard.sh

 Thats it.
 Next time you reboot you should be able to connect the keyboard if the keyboard is in pairing mode.

+This script was tested on ubuntu x64 14.04